-Press the ## button for the respective seat with the engine running.
+Press the ## button for the respective seat.
 Press the ## button again to switch off.

 Seat heating is thermostatically controlled and switches off automatically when seat temperature is sufficient.

 Control indicator in the button illuminates when the system is on, not just when heating is active.